xpollen8/jazzbutcher.com/v2/TASKS_REMAINING.md

+# ensure ALL releases have correct performance entries for songs

+# add audio link to  performance entries for songs
+  * this will take care of accounting for songs without any other association

 # port all of /articles
 	* will now be /mailinglist
 	* the year 2000 does appear to be in my old "strangle" mail folder